The High Priestess does not bring new information. She returns what the Seeker has been setting aside.

 The Integrated Expression

-The integrated High Priestess also holds the capacity for genuine stillness without needing it to be productive.
+The integrated expression also holds the capacity for genuine stillness that does not need to produce anything.
 Not all inner time yields clarity.
-Sometimes the stillness is simply stillness: the being-with-oneself that is its own form of nourishment, without requiring that insight or direction emerge from it.
-The Seeker who has integrated this energy does not rush the stillness toward results.
-They have learned that the relationship with their own interior, like any real relationship, requires time that is not instrumental.
+Sometimes stillness is simply stillness, being with oneself as its own form of nourishment, without requiring insight or direction to emerge from it.
+A Seeker who has integrated this energy has learned not to rush stillness toward results.
+The relationship with one’s own interior, like any real relationship, needs time that is not instrumental.

 Why This Energy Has Not Released Yet